 We are committed to local ownership and community control of energy generating assets.
 We require majority (51%) control of all renewable energy storage and generation infrastructure we help build, by permanent residents of the state, territory or province.
 Indigenous governments must approve projects within their traditional territory and are expected to be the major stakeholder.

-We are a nonprofit.
-Our only purpose is to reduce greenhouse gas emissions as much as possible.
+We are a socially conscious enterprise.
+Our purpose is to reduce greenhouse gas emissions as much as possible.
 All revenues are reinvested into reducing the end user cost of renewable energy, to facilitate a faster transition away from fossil fuels.

 Only reasonable salaries will be paid; in no case will any employee, agent or director be paid an hourly rate that is more than 12 times the minimum wage in the relevant jurisdiction.